remy/remysharp.com/public/blog/what-is-a-web-app.md

 # What is a "Web App"?

 In technology definitions are important.
-We talk in a lanauge that's mostly made up by our own industry.
+We talk in a language that's mostly made up by our own industry.

 Bugs, cache, regressions, polyfills, monads, polymorphic functions, isomorphic JavaScript and a lot more language.
 Even when you *do* work in our industry, it's hard to keep up with all the language.